 Vaping is one of the many popular methods of consuming CBD products.
-We have seen an ever increasing amount of individuals completely new to the world of vaping, not just new to CBD.
-With this influx of new vapers, we want to make sure that consumers are staying safe and using their products and vape devices appropriately.
-We often hear from people who have been instructed that their CBD is safe to use in their vape when that may not actually be the case.
+Some of those considering vaping CBD are completely new to the world of vaping.
+We want to make sure that consumers are staying safe and using their products and vape devices appropriately.
+We often hear from people who have been instructed that their CBD oil is safe to use in their vape when that may not actually be the case.

-Why do we say not to vape oils?
-Two words: Lipoid Pneumonia.
-Lipoid Pneumonia is caused by the inhalation of lipids (or fat particles) into the lungs.
-To put it simply, the lungs cannot absorb these oils and in turn you can get lung inflammation and all the symptoms associated with that.
+So why do we say not to vape the sublingual oils?
+Two words: lipoid pneumonia.
+Lipoid pneumonia is caused by the inhalation of lipids (or fat particles) into the lungs.
+To put it simply, the lungs cannot absorb these oils and in turn you can get lung inflammation and all the symptoms associated with it.

 Some sublingual products are formulated with vegetable glycerine (VG) or propylene glycol (PG).
 These can typically either be vaped or taken sublingually.